bbrodt/uberfire-docs/docs/tutorial/ufTasks.md

     }
 }
 ```
 The presenter itself is a CDI bean with one injected field (the view).
-But whether or not we’re familiar with CDI, we’re seeing a bunch of Uberfire annotations for the first time.
-Let’s examine some of them:
+We have also introduced some new CDI annotations here:

+- **@ApplicationScoped** indicates that this bean is a singleton; [more information can be found here](http://docs.oracle.com/javaee/6/api/javax/enterprise/context/ApplicationScoped.html).

-**@WorkbenchScreen**
+- **@WorkbenchScreen**
 Tells Uberfire that the class defines a Screen in the application.
-Each screen has an identifier.
+Each Screen has an identifier which is used by the **PlaceManager**, as we will discover later.

-**@WorkbenchPartTitle**
+- **@WorkbenchPartTitle**
 Denotes the method that returns the Screen’s title.
-Every Screen must have a @WorkbenchPartTitle method.
+Every Screen must have a **@WorkbenchPartTitle** method.

-**@WorkbenchPartView**
+- **@WorkbenchPartView**
 Denotes the method that returns the Panel’s view.
-The view can be any class that extends GWT’s Widget class or implements GWT’s IsWidget interface.
-In this example, we’re returning a CDI bean that implements UberView<ProjectsPresenter>, which is the specific view, for this presenter (following MVP pattern).
-Every Screen must have a @WorkbenchPartView method, extend Widget, or implement IsWidget.
-Let's define our view (inside org.uberfire.client.screens package):
+The view can be any class that extends GWT’s **Widget** class or implements GWT’s **IsWidget** interface.
+In this example, we’re returning a CDI bean that implements **UberView<ProjectsPresenter>**, which is the specific view for this presenter (following MVP pattern).
+Every Screen must have a **@WorkbenchPartView** method.

-- ProjectsView.java
+Let's define our view, also in the org.uberfire.client.screens package:

+_ProjectsView.java_
 ```
 package org.uberfire.client.screens;